-Physical measurements were taken from the hydraulic hammer Atlas Copco SB202 and the top mounting region of the arm, taking into consideration the tridimensional measurements to connect both machines and, afterwards a tridimensional drawing was developed using the software Inventor Professional and Ansys to analyze the static structural and dynamic behavior under maximum impact frequency of 1800 blows per minute (BPM).
+Physical measurements were taken from the hydraulic hammer Atlas Copco SB202 and the top mounting region of the arm, taking into consideration the tridimensional measurements to connect both machines and, afterwards a tridimensional drawing was developed using the software Inventor Professional and Ansys to analyze the static structural and dynamic behavior under maximum impact frequency of 1800 blows per Villa et al. / Análisis estructural y modal de las placas adaptación para martillos hidráulicos y minicargadores en condiciones reales de operación 101 minute (BPM).
 For the analysis, the adapter plate was made independent from the system of the skid steer arm and the hydraulic hammer.
 Boundary conditions such as gravity, the weight of 16,750 N applied to the adapter plate and hydraulic force in contact regions with the hammer and the skid steer arm were applied.